marcus-j-davies/node-red-contrib-homekit-preconfigured/README.md

 A Special thanks to KhaosT (https://github.com/KhaosT) and the awsome contributors for the amazing hap-nodejs project, that makes projects like this one possible.

 ## Version History
+  - 1.1.0
+    Cleaned up config UI (Values for new accessories are generated on open) Bump HAP-NodeJS to 0.5.6
+    Added Lock Accessory node.
   - 1.0.0
     Initial Release